0xvext/0xvext.github.io/_posts/2018-11-08-brakesec-book-club-hacker-playbook-3-chapter-1-notes.md

 As a challenge, think of PTF not as a tool to use but an an example of what you should aspire to make for yourself and your team, or, failing that, a tool to make your own and extend (but make sure you understand the pros and cons of forking).

-A downside to just using the commands in the book are you have no idea what all got installed without looking through it all after the fact.
+A downside to just using the commands in the book is you have no idea what all got installed without looking through it all after the fact.
 You will learn the tools better by adding the ones you need when you identify a specific need.
 The challenge with Kali is how many tools it includes (overwhelm), and PTF has grown to this same approach.
 You will also miss errors and not know it until you try to use the tool(s) that had errors.

 In the book club discussion one of the participants made the point that it makes sense to either go with Kali and manually install additional tools, or start with Ubuntu (or similar) and use PTF, but not try to mix the two.
 I think you can use PTF on Kali but you have to be *very* selective in what you try to install; if you try to install a tool that Kali already includes, you will almost certainly break stuff.
 You still might mess up some dependencies even if you don't.